name

 Centers of Excellence

 The Centers of Excellence (COE) aim to enhance a student’s traditional education, while allowing them to become globally engaged in a specific focal area with practical, real-world experience.
 Through these experiences, students will have a greater understanding of potential career goals and aspirations.
-Students who choose to pursue this specialized diploma program will select one of three centers:
+Students who choose to pursue this specialized diploma program will select one of four centers:

 Center for Social Justice students will learn to analyze civic concepts such as order, sovereignty, authority, principle, common good, freedom, responsibility, service, individual rights, and participation to become more informed, discerning, engaged, and active citizens within their communities.